-The FAUSA Annual Grant was created to standardize the way that Charity projects are selected by FAUSA.
-The Grant format allows members to propose, promote, and select their own philanthropic projects.
+The FAUSA Annual Grant was created to standardize the way that charitable projects are selected by FAUSA for support.
+The Grant format allows members to propose, promote and select their own philanthropic projects.
 The Grant winner receives a check when it is selected and announced at the Getaway and Annual Meeting and becomes the FAUSA Banner Project for a year, allowing the opportunity to raise more funds and promote and educate the FAUSA Membership further about the charity.
 The first Grant was initiated in 2013.

 2017-2018 Banner Project

 Because so many FAUSA members live in areas impacted by the 2017 hurricanes, the FAUSA Board decided to limit the 2017 grant nominees to organizations that were assisting hurricane victims in more than one location.
 Members selected Portlight Inclusive Disaster Strategies, nominated by Louise Greeley-Copley, as the Banner Project of the year.

 Portlight supports people with disabilities, including post-disaster relief work assisting victims with durable medical equipment lost and other obstacles incurred as a result of natural disasters.
 The organization was founded in 1997 to facilitate a variety of projects involving people with disabilities, including post-disaster relief work.
 Through ongoing programs, like Getting It Right conferences, Portlight works to promote self-determination of needs and issues with respect to disaster preparedness and response.
 The organization fosters community relationships to promote inclusiveness in disaster preparedness and response plans and to demand provisions for transportation and shelter accessibility.